SAP-archive/teched2021-DEV260/README.md

 > Please check the following two short documents how to do this if you have not already done it.
 > [Install the ABAP Development Tools (ADT)](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#3-install-the-abap-development-tools-adt)
 > [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)
+> System details and credentials will be shared with you by the trainers during the workshop.

 ## How to obtain support